Loading…

 Treating AI as an innovation lab problem.
 Innovation teams can prove value, but only operations, retail and field can scale it.
 The utilities moving fastest embed AI capability inside business units, with a small central enablement team.

 Underestimating change management.
 Crews, controllers and contact-centre staff have hard-won pattern recognition.
 AI that ignores or contradicts them gets bypassed.
 AI that surfaces relevant precedent and lets them work faster gets adopted.
+Hardship conversations in particular deserve the same care that AI in mental health services demands — human-led, with AI in support.

 Forgetting the regulatory cycle.
 AER determinations work on five-year windows.
 AI investments that don't fit that cycle, or aren't articulated for that cycle, get squeezed.